vp7569-tech/vp7569-tech/README.md

-- 👋 Hi, I’m vicky Pandey Founder of Tech Iterator.
+- 👋 Hi, I’m Bikky Kumar Pandey Founder of Tech Iterator.
 - 👀 I’m a Web developer.
 - 🌱 Currrently working in ASP.Net framework.
-- 💞️
+- 💞️ AWS Enthusiast.
-- 📫
+- 📫 Tech Speaker

 <!---
 vp7569-tech/vp7569-tech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.